YueanGu/starter-hugo-academic/content/publication/Bee/index.md

 ---
-title: "Investigating the biological impacts of radio transmissions"
+title: "Characterization of 45RFSOI Transistor for Cryogenic Applications"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here